That Time Torontonians Beat Up Nazis with Baseball Bats

 The anti-fascists have been dogged in disrupting Toronto’s anti-Muslim groups.
 They have opposed them in equal or greater numbers at almost every juncture.
 However, there have been assaults and injuries.

-While the BBQ was going on in Toronto, La Meute, a far-right group in Quebec, was trying to hold an “anti-illegal-immigration” rally in Montreal.
+While the BBQ was going on in Toronto, La Meute, a far-right group in Quebec, was trying to hold an “anti-illegal-immigration” rally in Quebec City.
 As documented by VICE, members of La Meute had gone to stand side-by-side with white supremacists in Charlottesville.
 The anti-fascist counter-demonstration was declared illegal, and bottles and chairs were thrown at the police as they tried to disperse the activists.
 La Meute was ultimately able to hold their march under police protection.
 A former right-wing extremist who now works in anti-radicalization says it was a PR victory for La Meute, who will now be able to claim that they are the victims, reports CBC.

 While members of the anti-Muslim demonstrations in Toronto usually throw the first punch, Toronto’s anti-fascists don’t shy away from the violence.